robvanlopik/PiGPIO/README.md

 # PiGPIO
 ### Pharo interface to PiGPIO library for Raspberry Pi

 PiGPIO (http://abyz.me.uk/rpi/pigpio/index.html) is used to control the GPIO pins on a Raspberry Pi.
-This Pharo interface uses the socket interface to de pigpiod daemon.
+This Pharo interface uses the socket interface to the pigpiod daemon.
 This has three advantages:
 - as the daemon runs as su, no privilege is needed for the Pharo code.
-- the Pharo image can be run on the Pi using the local daemon or remote overr TCP/IP.
+- the Pharo image can be run on the Pi using the local daemon or remote over TCP/IP.
 - (last but not least) it is simple to implement

 To use it, you must first start the daemon on the Pi: